Scrape Header Tags

 $web->go('https://test-pages.phpscraper.de/meta/lorem-ipsum.html');

-// Get the csrfToken
+// Returns the csrfToken:

 echo $web->csrfToken; // "token"